Matching Bonus in MLM: How It Works, Benefits, and Implementation

 A Matching Bonus Is Not Exclusive to Binary MLM Plans

-As covered earlier, the matching bonus works across binary, unilevel, and matrix compensation plans.
-The mechanics differ by structure, but the core principle of paying upline distributors a percentage of their downline's commissions applies across all three.
+The matching bonus works across binary, unilevel, and matrix compensation plans — not just binary.
+The mechanics differ by structure, but the core principle remains the same: upline distributors earn a percentage of their downline's commissions across all three.

 2. 02